Topazoo/RackFoundry_Technical_Project/README.md

  ```
 $ ./manage.py runserver
 System check identified no issues (0 silenced).
-August 10, 2018 - 05:02:18
+November 02, 2018 - 02:08:14
-Django version 1.9.13, using settings 'portfolio.settings'
+Django version 1.9.13, using settings 'rackfoundry_technical.settings'
 Starting development server at http://127.0.0.1:8000/
 Quit the server with CONTROL-C.
  ```

 ### Creating the configuration file:
-This file should be placed in the <b>portfolio/</b> directory (the directory that contains
+This file should be placed in the <b>rackfoundry_technical/</b> directory (the directory that contains
 <i>manage.py</i>).

 <i>server_config.ini</i>